 Karen is an unincorporated landlord and has three properties that she lets out.
 During the tax year, she undertakes 712 business miles in her own car in respect of her property business.
 She claims a deduction of 45p per mile, a total deduction for the year of £320.40.

 Deduction based on actual costs

-The costs of travel on public transport or by taxi can be deducted in computing the profits of the property rental business to the extent that it constitutes business travel for the purposes of that business.
+The costs of travel on public transport or by taxi can be deducted in computing the profits of the property rental business to the extent that it is business travel for the purposes of that business.

-Additional note: ITTOIA 2005, s.
+Extra note: ITTOIA 2005, s.
 94D